ginnytruong/todo-list-app/README.md

 ## Steps to Load the App Locally:
 ### Clone the Repository:
 bash
 Copy code
 git clone <repository-url>
 cd <project-directory>
-Install Dependencies:
+### Install Dependencies:
 bash
 Copy code
 npm install

+## Set Up MySQL Database:
+### Install MySQL:

+If MySQL is not installed on your machine, download and install it from MySQL Downloads.
+Access MySQL:

+Open your MySQL client (e.g., MySQL Workbench, Sequel Pro, or command-line client).
+Create Database:

+Create a new database for the application.
+For example, in your MySQL client, run: sql
+Copy code
+CREATE DATABASE new_todo_app;
+Create User:

+Create a new user and grant privileges to the database.
+Replace <your-mysql-user>, <your-mysql-password>, and <your-mysql-database> with your preferred credentials: sql
+Copy code
+CREATE USER '<your-mysql-user>'@'localhost' IDENTIFIED BY '<your-mysql-password>';
+GRANT ALL PRIVILEGES ON new_todo_app.* TO '<your-mysql-user>'@'localhost';
+FLUSH PRIVILEGES;
 Set Environment Variables:
-Create a .env file in the root directory of your project with the following content:
+Create a .env file in the root directory of your project with the following content.
+Replace <your-mysql-user>, <your-mysql-password>, <your-mysql-database> with your MySQL credentials:

-makefile
+plaintext
 Copy code
 DB_HOST=localhost
-DB_USER=root
-DB_PASSWORD=todoApp123!
-DB_DATABASE=new_todo_app
-Adjust these values according to your MySQL setup.
+DB_USER=<your-mysql-user>
+DB_PASSWORD=<your-mysql-password>
+DB_DATABASE=<your-mysql-database>
+Ensure that you have already created a MySQL database with the specified name and granted access to the user.

-### Run the Development Server:
+## Run the Development Server:
 bash
 Copy code
 npm run dev